-Drive the Icefields Parkway and you’ll pass the turnoff for the Parker Ridge trail hike.
+If you drive the Icefields Parkway, you’ll pass the turnoff for the Parker Ridge hike.
 It’s an easy to moderate, truly gorgeous two to three hour family-friendly outing I highly recommend.
-The highlight of the hike is first-class views of the Saskatchewan Glacier, a major outlet glacier of the Columbia Icefield that feeds the North Saskatchewan River.
+The highlight of the Parker Ridge hike is first-class views of the Saskatchewan Glacier, a major outlet glacier of the Columbia Icefield that feeds the North Saskatchewan River.
 People who want more hiking can climb the ridge crest.
 And when you’re finished, you’re just 10 minutes away from the Columbia Icefield.

 Parker Ridge hike summary